opentensor/developer-docs/docs/emissions.md

     :::tip Taostats
     See the [percentage numbers in each "**SN**" column on the root network page on Taostats](https://taostats.io/subnets/netuid-0/).
 These percentages for all SNs add up to `100`.
     :::
-- At the end of every tempo, i.e., every 360 blocks in a user-created subnet, the TAO ($\tau$) accumulated for each subnet is emitted into the subnet.
-This emitted TAO for the subnet is then distributed within the subnet as:
+- At the end of every tempo, i.e., every 360 blocks in a user-created subnet, the TAO ($\tau$) accumulated for each subnet is injected into the subnet.
+This emitted TAO for the subnet is then allocated among the subnet's miners, validators, and their stakers, as well as the subnet creator.
-  - **Dividends** to the subnet validators, and
-  - **Incentives** to the subnet miners.

 ## Before you proceed